 - Generalized Critical Thinking Assessment Instruments that Include Quantitative Reasoning Skills.

-- Generalized Quantitative Reasoning Assessment Instruments.
+- Generalized Quantitative Reasoning and/or Statistical Literacy Assessment Instruments.

 - Health Literacy Assessment Instruments.